eellak/gsoc2019-anonymization/README.md

 #### LibreOffice Extension
 The libreoffice extension uses the following libraries: [uno](https://wiki.openoffice.org/wiki/Uno), [json](https://docs.python.org/3/library/json.html), [pynput](https://pypi.org/project/pynput/).

+## Future work
+- Improvements in user interface.
+- Extend Web GUI, so that it can be hosted in VM and serve many clients at the same time.
+- Creating API.
+- Machine learning techniques to identify sensitive information in text.
+- Resolving any open issues.

+For more information you can visit [future work](https://github.com/eellak/gsoc2019-anonymization/wiki/Future-Work) in wiki pages.

 ## Contributors
 - Google Summer of Code participant: Dimitrios Katsiros
 - Mentor: Kostas Papadimas